basiqio-oss/Basiq-docs/docs/PLatform/bcc/connecting-business-accounts-via-cdr.md

 ## Testing CDR Data Sharing

-Businesses can now test their accounts via [myCDR](https://mycdrdata.cds.cuscal.com.au/) to explore their CDR data in the Business Connecting Consumer (BCC) flow. [myCDR](https://mycdrdata.cds.cuscal.com.au/) is a testing tool that allows you to review your data.
-Once you’ve gone through this process, connect with our sales team to start sharing your data.
-Visit [myCDR](https://mycdrdata.cds.cuscal.com.au/) Data to begin.
+Businesses can explore their CDR data in the Business Connecting Consumer (BCC) flow.
+To start sharing your data, please contact our sales team to get access and guidance on testing.

 > 📘 Note:
 >